 Browse and purchase from our collection of Sebastian Krϋger art here.

 Sebastian Krϋger was born in Hamlin, Germany on 30th June 1963.
 His interest in illustration began early, at the age of three, when he became obsessed with drawing the character of Donald Duck as he had seen in Disney movies and cartoons.
-Studying and memorising the images, the young Krϋger would quickly run home to draw it.
-A talent that would later become essential to his work, he trained his artist’s mind to observe and memorise specific details in order to retain an accurate impression of his subject.
+Prevented from simply buying a Disney comic book by his parents, Krϋger would study and memorise images of the character, then quickly run home to draw it, going back to the shop if he believed he had forgotten any essential details.
+This formative experience gave Krϋger a keen eye for specificity in images, which ultimately informed the work he is best known for today.

-After studying free painting at the Braunschweig University of Fine Arts, he made an early career painting cover artwork and inlays for video cassette movies, and as an illustrator and creative designer of LP covers.
-His reputation grew as the designer of a number of cover spreads for the German Press.
-A master of the craft, Krϋger has since painted the cover artwork for magazines including Stern, Spiegel and Rolling Stone.
+After studying free painting at the Braunschweig University of Fine Arts-an experience he didn't enjoy at all-he made an early career painting VHS cover artwork, and as an illustrator and creative designer of record sleeves, predominantly for metal bands.
+His reputation grew as the designer of a number of cover spreads for the German press.
+A master of the craft, Krϋger has since painted artwork which ended up on the front cover of internationally-recognised publications such as Der Spiegel, Rolling Stone and Stern.

-Turning away from commercial work in order to devote himself to free painting, Krϋger moved away from a stylistic ‘star caricature’ aesthetic into New Pop Realism, a genre his works have come to define.
-Kruger’s works range from pencil drawings, to near abstract paintings and the photo-realistic .
-His primary medium of acrylic paint enables him to craft paintings that are hyper-realistic in detail, but also somewhat grotesque in their distortion of bodily form.
+Turning away from commercial work in order to devote himself to the painting style he had studied at at art school, Krϋger found a way to evolve his previous 'star caricature' aesthetic into what he describes as New Pop Realism, a genre his works have come to define.
+These works range from pencil drawings, to near abstract paintings and the photo-realistic.
+His primary medium is acrylic paint, which enables him to craft paintings that are hyper-realistic in detail, but also somewhat grotesque in their distortion of bodily form.

-Exploring a more psychological arena, Krϋger began to play with the interaction between identity and portraiture, looking to reveal in his paintings something that which is both authentic and fictional.
-He calls his art a “kind of game of deception”.
+At times, the realism of his work presents an almost uncomfortably personal view of its subjects, and are not always flattering, offering a sense of psychological insight into otherwise untouchable public figures.
+Krϋger began to play with the interaction between identity and portraiture, looking to reveal in his paintings something that which is both authentic and fictional.
+He calls his art "a kind of game of deception", and notes that his realism is "a kindly meant but thoroughly subversive tribute" to the classic icons and imagery of pop culture.
 His most popular works include depictions of familiar cultural characters like the members of the Rolling Stones (his longtime friends), Steve McQueen and Louis Armstrong.

-Though the foundation of most caricatures may rest in the exaggeration of the subject’s features, Krϋger often ignores the obvious, and focuses on more subtle aspects.
+Though the foundation of most caricature may rest in the exaggeration of the subject's features, Krϋger often ignores the obvious, and focuses on more subtle aspects.
+He takes great pains to learn about the people he paints through reading interviews and biographies, as well as observing images and videos of them in much the same way he did when creating those first drawings of Donald Duck as a child.
 Using the subtleties of colour and perspective, he conveys the essence of his subject in a most profound and amusing fashion.
 Despite sometimes-maniacal morphs, Krϋger approaches his subjects with a clear respect and sincerity.

-Actively exhibiting since 2006, Krϋger’s works have been shown around the world, between Gronau (Germany), London, Santa Monica (California) and New York.
+Actively exhibiting since 2006, a year after formally retiring his more caricatured approach in favour of stricter realism, Krϋger's works have been shown around the world, between Gronau (Germany), London, Santa Monica (California) and New York.
 His first book, FACES, was published in 2008, receiving praise from reviewers and critics for the versatility of his creative interpretation.
-A second book, FACE2FACE followed in 2015, featuring over 140 full colour images of his most iconic paintings, many of which depict Keith Richards.
+A second book, FACE2FACE followed in 2015, featuring over 140 full colour images of his most iconic paintings, many of which depict Rolling Stones legend Keith Richards.
 His art is celebrated as a must-have for all fans of celebrity and pop culture.

-Sebastian Krϋger lives and works between Hanover, Germany and California, USA.
+Sebastian Krϋger lives and works between Hanover and California, USA.